lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session02_say.md

 - Then, just like you have in Excel, there are vertical and horizontal scroll bars to move up and down rows and left and right across columns.

-g.
+> e.
 Next let's look at the various worksheet tabs at the bottom of the Excel file, from left to right:

 - Control - you can click on the cell next to the word "Station" and select your station number, then click "Get Clinic List"